Industry Strategic Science and Technology Plans (ISPs) Platform

 • insufficient information on the identification/optimization of technologies for the control of diseases (such as gall rust, pink canker, stem borer, etc.)

-• low productivity due to wood effects
+• low productivity due to wood defects

 • lack of new technologies for value-added products